Special Leave Accrual (SLA)

 Benefit Highlights

-SLA authorizes Service members to carry forward up to 120 days of leave at the end of a FY (60 days normal leave plus 60 days special leave), if the leave was earned before or during a qualifying deployment.
+SLA authorizes service members to carry forward up to 90 days of leave at the end of a FY (60 days normal leave plus 30 days special leave), if the leave was earned before or during a qualifying deployment.
 Leave earned after return from deployment is not SLA protected.
-DFAS will note number of days protected and the expiration date in the Remarks section of the Service member’s LES.
+DFAS will note number of days protected and the expiration date in the Remarks section of the service member’s LES.
 These days are part of, not in addition to, the Soldier’s current leave balance (CR Bal).

 Active duty members who serve in an OCONUS duty assignment in support of a contingency operation may also be authorized to accumulate annual leave in excess of 60.